denisraslov/react-spreadsheet-grid/README.md

 To get the correct behavior of the grid you should:

-* Store rows of the grid in the state of a high-order component.
+* Store rows and columns of the grid in the state of a high-order component.
 * Describe how the grid has render values of the cells.
 * Have a callback that will change values of rows in the state.